About the Program

 This position involves assisting Summer Writing Program faculty members.
 This is a unique opportunity to work closely with visiting writers throughout the summer.

-MFA students are eligible to be a lecturer during the Summer Writing Program on topics about which they are knowledgeable and passionate and on subjects that complement the SWP programming.
+MFA students are eligible to serve as a lecturer during the Summer Writing Program, developing curriculum that aligns with the festival’s themes.

 SWP Panelists

-The Summer Writing Program allows students to present as part of a panel discussion and gain teaching experience.
+The Summer Writing Program provides students the opportunity to present as part of a panel discussion to share their research and creative interests alongside other writers.

 Bombay Gin, the student run literary journal of the Kerouac School, publishes poetry, prose, hybrid writing, translations, reviews, interviews, and visual art.
 It’s published annually and distributed nationally through Small Press Distribution.